The number one website dedicated to collection of Tiny Tonka Toys

 TINY TONKA’S TOYS

 With the help of other collectors you will find foreign Tiny Tonka’s such as Tonka Rico’s/Sanson and most recently San Mauricio.
 However, I must warn you that these other perceived Tonka’s are knock-offs and were never produced by Tonka.
 Due to the unique nature of these toys I am in no way an expert and value the input from anyone to make the information more accurate.
 These toys are no longer manufactured and to find information on them is near impossible so I rely on information provided to me by other collectors.

-Tiny Tonka's were not limited to just production in the United States.
+Tiny Tonka’s were not limited to just production in the United States.
 They were produced in many foreign countries such as the United Kingdom, Canada, Australia, New Zealand, Argentina and Spain.
 This is what makes collecting them fun, discovering these foreign versions.
 However, I must warn the new collector that they are versions of the toys that were not produced by Tonka.
 These are generally out of the Eastern block European countries.
-I have been tracking some Bulgarian Tiny Tonka's that are considered fake and may put a page up on these at sometime.
 Please be sure to visit the blog as this will be updated with new information and photos.
-Plus, it's a great way to interact with other collectors and share info.
+Plus, it’s a great way to interact with other collectors and share information.